Madhukar07565/CategoryDemo/README.md

 1. Read each line from the file
 2. And get the category and subcategory
 3. Once you get category, sub category add these to Category object
-4. Check for the duplicates if not present then add the category objcet to category list
+4. Check for the duplicates if not present then add the category object to category list
 5. By using Category list print the categoryCountMap and categories to console

 ### How to run:

 1. Run from the IDE
+     Run as java application CategoryDemo by passing the filename as argument

+**OR**

 2. gradle clean test buildJar  - it will generate the jar file

      **java -jar CategoryDemo-1.0.jar 'inputfile'**  <br />